How to Import Himalayan Yak Chews into the US? Detailed Guide

 Importing pet treats, including Himalayan yak chews, into the United States requires strict adherence to federal food and agricultural regulations.
 Key regulatory frameworks include:

-- Pet Food Uniform Regulatory Reform (PURR) Act (2024): This newly-introduced federal legislation centralizes pet food label and ingredient approvals under FDA authority, replacing inconsistent state-by-state oversight.
+• Pet Food Uniform Regulatory Reform (PURR) Act (2024): This newly-introduced federal legislation centralizes pet food label and ingredient approvals under the FDA authority, replacing inconsistent state-by-state oversight.
 While importers should monitor this Act’s implementation, it does not modify existing safety standards but rather streamlines label approval processes across states.

-- Food Safety Modernization Act (FSMA): FSMA gives FDA authority for proactive safety programs.
-In particular, FSMA’s Foreign Supplier Verification Program (FSVP) requires U.S. importers to implement a written program verifying that their Nepalese suppliers meet U.S. safety standards.
+• Food Safety Modernization Act (FSMA): FSMA gives the FDA authority for proactive safety programs.
+In particular, FSMA’s Foreign Supplier Verification Program (FSVP) requires the U.S. importers to implement a written program verifying that their Nepalese suppliers meet the U.S. safety standards.
 This means conducting hazard analysis, ensuring traceability, and verifying the exporter (and their production controls) are reputable and compliant.

 FDA (safety, labeling, registration, prior notice, FSVP), USDA/APHIS (import permits for dairy), and the Bioterrorism Act.
 Importers should work with their Nepalese exporter to gather all required export health and safety certificates, and register or notify FDA as needed.
 A licensed customs broker can also guide the filing of documents with CBP.